GGAS At A Glance

 Number of field trips:

-Number of schools served in Eco-Education program:
+Number of schools served in our award-winning Eco-Education program:

 Six in Oakland, four in Richmond, two in San Francisco